Looking Closely at the Growth Curve for Houston American Energy Corp. (HUSA)

 C.K.
 Cooper, on the other hand, stated in their research note that they expect to see HUSA reach a price target of $4.
 The rating they have provided for HUSA stocks is “Buy” according to the report published on May 04th, 2012.

-During the last 5 trading sessions, HUSA rose by +7.88%, which changed the moving average for the period of 200-days by +132.99% in comparison to the 20-day moving average, which settled at $4.03.
-In addition, Houston American Energy Corp. saw 216.08% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HUSA fell by -15.40%, which changed the moving average for the period of 200-days by +122.63% in comparison to the 20-day moving average, which settled at $4.10.
+In addition, Houston American Energy Corp. saw 195.80% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading